fpcorso/litesurveys-wordpress-plugin/readme.txt

 1. An example LiteSurveys slide-in survey.
 2. Surveys admin page showing your surveys, which are active, and how many submissions each has.
+3. LiteSurveys admin area for creating a new survey, such as a sales funnel survey.

 == Changelog ==